plusjade/jekyll-bootstrap/index.md

 </p>

-## Why Use Jekyll-Bootstrap?
+## Why Use Jekyll-Bootstrap for Your Blog?

 New to blogging with Jekyll? <a href="{{ site.categories.lessons.first.url }}" style="text-decoration:underline">Read the introduction</a>.

-**Experienced Jekyll users recommend cloning an existing Jekyll blog** to use as your starting point.
+**Experienced Jekyll users recommend cloning an existing Jekyll blog** so you don't have to manually create your website structure.
+With Jekyll-Bootstrap you get the full structure plus modular theming, plug-and-play commenting, analytics, new post and page generators, and coded page-stubs to get you rolling.
-Jekyll-bootstrap takes this advice to the next level by attempting to be the _definitive_ Jekyll-framework to clone.
-The framework provides theme integration, code-helpers, and coded page-stubs to get you rolling.

 ### Core Benefits

-- **Convenient**
+- **Convenient Blogging**
-  The main drawback to Jekyll _as a publishing platform_ is you have to set everything up yourself.
+  Without Jekyll-Bootstrap, you'd have to configure _every single page_ of your blog.
   Jekyll-bootstrap takes you from 0 to hosted blog in 3 minutes, really!

-- **Comprehensive**
-  Jekyll-bootstrap goes beyond documentation and explains how and why jekyll works the way it does, empowering you to extend as you fit without the barrier of a high learning curve.

 - **Free and Easy Hosting via GitHub Pages**
   Jekyll-bootstrap is 100% compatible with deploying to GitHub.